top of page

 She maintains a clinical practice that continues to inspire and challenge her, and feels fortunate to be able to work with patients decades after first entering the field.

-A competitive swimmer, Robynne looks forward to representing Canada at Worlds (Masters) in Japan in 2022.
+A competitive swimmer, Robynne represented Canada at Worlds (Masters) in Japan in 2022.

 Valerie Browne